emberjs/rfcs/text/0977-v2-app-format.md

 When ember-cli was created there was no existing JS tooling that met the needs of the Ember Framework.
 Over the years we have added more and more developer-friendly conventions to our build system that many Ember applications and addons depend on.
 As the wider JavaScript tooling story has evolved over the years Ember has fallen behind, this is mainly because our custom-built tools have not been keeping up with the wider community and we haven’t been able to directly use any more advanced tooling in our apps.
 Efforts have been started to improve the situation with the advent of [Embroider](https://github.com/embroider-build/embroider) but the current stable release of Embroider still runs inside ember-cli and is somewhat bound in terms of performance and capability by the underlying technology [broccolijs](https://github.com/broccolijs/broccoli) and some other architectural decisions.

-Over the past year the Ember Core Tooling team have been working hard to invert the control between bundlers and ember-cli, which means that instead of ember-cli running a bundler (such as Webpack) as part of its build system the whole Ember build process will essentially become a plugin to the bundler.
+Over the past year the Ember Core Tooling team have been working hard to invert the control between bundlers and ember-cli, which means that instead of ember-cli running a bundler (such as Webpack in the current Embroider stable version) as part of its build system the whole Ember build process will essentially become a plugin to the bundler.
 This means that we can more effectively make use of bundler innovations, performance improvements, and we are more capable of adapting to whatever next generation of build systems come to the Javascript ecosystem.

-With the Ember build system as a plugin to bundlers (such as Vite or Webpack) we also have the ability to only intervene on things that are Emberisims (i.e. not-standard) and as we work to make Ember more standard we can eventually turn off these ”compatibility plugins”.
+With the Ember build system as a plugin to bundlers we have the ability to only intervene on things that are Emberisims (i.e. not-standard) and as we work to make Ember more standard we can eventually turn off these ”compatibility plugins”.
 Compatibility plugins will need to be powered by an “ember prebuild” that collects information about your app and addons and output metadata that the bundler plugins will consume.
 The intention is that this prebuild will be done automatically for you as part of the bundler plugin setup and you should not have to worry about preforming extra steps.

 This RFC is not going to describe a new blueprint where you don't need any compatibility plugins (or an ember prebuild) to run an Ember app, this RFC instead is going to propose a new blueprint that has all the compatibility plugins turned on so that it is easiest for most people to upgrade to.
 Any discussion about a minimal “compatibility-free” blueprint should happen in a later RFC.